adopted-ember-addons/emberx-select/README.md

 state of the DOM.
 It checks every 10ms until the assertion is truthy.
 Once it's truthy the test passes.
 [You can read more about convergences here](https://github.com/bigtestjs/convergence#why-convergence)

+You don't need to include `@bigtest/convergence` in your project, it's already a dependency of `@bigtest/interactor` and interactor provides all of the convergence methods to you (like `when` and `do`).

 This is the full interactor which has all of the attributes or interactions for an `HTMLSelectElement`.